seyfi-hobbies/STC-C51-BadApple/README.md

 * 2 Timers
 * Hardware SPI

-For this project I used a Nokia LCD display B/W 128x80 pixels.
+For this project I used a Nokia monochrome LCD display with 128x64 pixels.

 Frames are stored in 'badAppleLow.bin' as binary file.